-If you have a cumulative average of 2.00 or higher, MCC will accept a maximum of 3 semester hours of "D" credit when transferring 25 to 49 hours, and a maximum of 6 semester hours of "D" credit when transferring 50 or more hours.
+If you have a cumulative average of 2.00 or higher, MCC will accept a maximum of 3 semester hours of "D" credit when transfering 25 to 49 hours, and a maximum of 6 semester hours of "D" credit when transfering 50 or more hours.
 If you have more hours of "D" credit than can be transfered, the Registrar or Academic Dean will determine which hours of "D" credit will be accepted.
-If your cumulative average is less than 2.00, no hours of "D" credit may be transferred.
+If your cumulative average is less than 2.00, no hours of "D" credit may be transfered.

-You may transfer a maximum of 40 semester hours toward an Associate degree and a maximum of 96 semester hours toward a BRE degree from regionally accredited or AABC institutions.
+Transfer into Associate degree programs.
+You may transfer a maximum of 40 semester hours toward an Associate degree from regionally accredited or AABC institutions.
 Work from other institutions of higher education will be accepted toward an Associate degree only when the major state universities within the state where those schools are located will accept those credits.
 The same limitations imposed by the major state universities will apply for the transfer of such credit to MCC.

-Work from institutions of higher education which are not regionally accredited, such as Bible Colleges and Schools of Preaching, will be accepted toward the BRE degree provided that it is confirmed by the Verification of Credit (VOC) Exam.
+Transfer into Bachelor degree programs.
+You may transfer a maximum of 96 semester hours toward a BRE degree from regionally accredited or AABC institutions.
+Work from institutions of higher education which are not regionally accredited, such as Bible Colleges and Schools of Preaching, will be accepted toward the BRE degree provided that it is confirmed by one or more of the MCC verification examinations.
 The institution from which you wish to transfer the credit must be state approved as an educational institution offering work above the secondary level.
-A maximum of 16 semester hours may be accepted when they have direct MCC equivalents and when they are used toward the elective hour requirements and/or the first year of Koine Greek.
-No "D" grades may be accepted.
-Courses verified by the VOC Exam will be posted as pass credit on your transcript.
+Applications and statements of policy regarding the individual examinations are available from the Office of the Registrar.